pypa/setuptools/README.txt

 The recommended way to bootstrap setuptools on any system is to download `ez_setup.py`_ and run it using the target Python environment.
-Different operating systems have different recommended techniques to accomplish this basic routine, so here are some examples to get you started.
+Different operating systems have different recommended techniques to accomplish this basic routine, so below are some examples to get you started.

 Setuptools requires Python 2.6 or later.
 To install setuptools on Python 2.4 or Python 2.5, use the `bootstrap script for Setuptools 1.x